Full quantum treatment of Rabi oscillation driven by a pulse train and its application in ion-trap quantum computation

-Now think of the difference of the oscillation driven by pulse train and a cw field.
-The population inversion for repeated $2\pi$ pulses is shown in Figure~\ref{figc} (given $\bar{n}=10$).
+Consider the difference between the oscillation driven by pulse train and by a cw field.
+The population inversion for repeated $2\pi$ pulses is shown in Fig.1 (given $\bar{n}=10$).
 We find there is a dual-pulse structure in every period, where the amplitude starts to increase from the point of $2\pi$ pulses.
-The inversion decreases exponentially, different from a Gaussian function collapse envelope driven by a cw field.
+The inversion decreases exponentially, unlike a Gaussian function collapse envelope driven by a cw field.
 Besides, there is no revival phenomenon, but a small nonzero amplitude exists.
-The reason for this behavior is probably that the system we consider here is an open quantum system with dissipation.
+The reason for this behavior can be analyzed as follows: when a laser field comes to drive a two-level system, the infinite number state components become entangled with the state of the two-level system, and the state for the two-level system and the laser field can be written as { } Then the two-level system's state becomes mixed, which can be written as $\sigma^{(1)}=\sigma^{(1)}_{11}|0\rangle\langle0|+\sigma^{(1)}_{12}|0\rangle\langle1|+\sigma^{(1)}_{21}|1\rangle\langle0|+\sigma^{(1)}_{22}|1\rangle\langle1|$, and between each component there is no fixed relation in phase.
+Thus, when another laser field comes to interact with the two-level system, each number state component of the laser independently entangles with each component of the two-level system's state, thus forming a more complicated mixed state

+where $U(t)$ is given in Eq.(\ref{e1}).After many iterations of interaction with different laser fields, the final state of the two-level system becomes an extremely complicated mixed state, and has little initial phase information.